Jamie Koe: Men's career

 Beginning with the 2015 Tim Hortons Brier, each of Canada's three territories received separate entries into the Brier.
 Koe represented the Northwest Territories in that Brier, finishing in last place.
 This put the territory into the "relegation round" at the 2016 Tim Hortons Brier.
 Koe again represented the NWT at that Brier.
-He won the relegation round playoff, putting his team in the main event, where they finished with a 3-8 record.
+He won the relegation round playoff, putting his team in the main event, where they finished with a 3–8 record.
 Koe would represent the Northwest Territories at the 2017 and 2018 Briers.

 Koe and his rink of Chris Schille, D. J. Kidby and spare Ryan Fry caused controversy at the 2018 Red Deer Curling Classic for unacceptable behaviour including being clearly intoxicated, using foul language, trashing the locker room and damaging other curler's property and fixtures in the locker room.
 The team was ejected from the tournament and banned from all future tournaments.

-Koe apologized for the team's actions despite not being involved in the incident; in statements and witness reports afterwards, Koe revealed he was dealing with issues with alcohol abuse and in a statement said “I will be taking steps to ensure this never happens again.”.
+Koe apologized for the team's actions despite not being involved in the incident; in statements and witness reports afterwards, Koe revealed he was dealing with issues with alcohol use and in a statement said “I will be taking steps to ensure this never happens again.”
 Koe had previously decided not to play in the final game: after attempting one practice slide, he determined he was too drunk to play.

 Following the incident, Koe formed a brand new team to play in the Northwest Territories championship and 2019 Tim Hortons Brier with David Aho, Matt Ng and Cole Parsons.
 Representing the Northwest Territories at the Brier, Koe led his team to a 1–6 record.
 The following season, the team finished 2–5 at the 2020 Tim Hortons Brier in Kingston, Ontario.

 Personal life

-Koe is employed as the Deputy Minister for the Department of Lands with the Government of the Northwest Territories.
+Koe is employed as the Chief Operating Officer for the Gwich'in Tribal Council.
 He is married and has two children.